muratk3n/thirdwave/en/tweets/2020/week14e.md

 ---

-Of course it did.
-He was right, he just couldn't sell it.
+Of course he was right.
+He just couldn't sell it.

 The Atlantic: "The Goldwater experience—that electoral defeat does not mark the end of a movement—has implications today, and not only for